rfieldspittman/100-days-of-code/log2.md

 ### Day 16: April 24, 2020

 **Today's Progress**
-"You have completed Working with Numbers."
+Treehouse--"You have completed Working with Numbers."
 Started section about the Math object, learned about generating random numbers.

 **Thoughts**